YaminiKandi/JavaScript/16 Arrays.md

 console.log(result);		// Array ["exuberant", "destruction", "present"]
 ```

-**Parameters**:
-1. callbackFn: A function to test for each element, takes 3 arguments: element, index(optional), array(optional)
-2. thisArg(optional)

-Return: A new array with the elements that pass the test.
-If no elements pass the test, an empty array will be returned.

-#### 8. find():
+### 8. `find()`:
-* The `find()` method returns the first element in the provided array that satisfies the provided testing function.
+* The find() method returns the first element in the provided array that satisfies the provided testing function.

     - If we need the index of the found element in the array, use `findIndex()`.
     - If we need to find the index of a value, use `indexOf()`.
 (It's similar to `findIndex()`, but checks each element for equality with the value instead of using a testing function.)
     - If we need to find if a value exists in an array, use `includes()`.
 Again, it checks each element for equality with the value instead of using a testing function.
     - If we need to find if any element satisfies the provided testing function, use `some()`.

+**Parameters**:
+1. callbackFn: A function to test for each element, taking three arguments: element, index(optional), array(optional)
+2. thisArg(optional)

+**Return**: The first element in the array that satisfies the provided testing function.
+Otherwise, undefined is returned.

 ```js
 // Syntax